 SCI-Arc’s administration quickly issued an apology, as did the speakers.
 Two faculty discussants were suspended, and investigations into alleged mentor-mentee exploitation started.
 Traditional media like Architectural Record, Dezeen, and the LA Times ran pieces on architecture’s “toxic work culture.”

 Munching on pretzel bread, I wondered why the #HowNotToBeInAnOffice moment took so long to arrive.
-As far as I know, architecture students’ indoctrination into studio culture all-nighters goes back to the École des Beaux-Arts in Paris.
+As far as I know, architecture students’ indoctrination into studio culture all-nighters goes back to before the École des Beaux-Arts in Paris.
 I’ve no idea what prompted 17th century architects to consider sleepless nights part of The Calling, but I suspect the contemporary reason is the time value of money.
 In the modern world, the faster that construction documents can be produced, the more profit a client stands to make.
 Insisting a year’s worth of work be delivered in six months makes business sense.
 To an architect, keeping the customer satisfied is good business.
 Is this symbiosis adaptable to a better work-life relationship?
 I want to think so, but I’m not sure.

 SCI-Arc faculty pooh-poohed making a decent living in a “corporate” (read: mediocre) architecture firm.
 Those with high aspirations were better off spending their early years in a “boutique” (read: good) atelier working for low or no pay.
 Or so they implied.